-In estimating the fair value of the council's investment properties, the highest and best use of 43 of the 53 properties is their current use.
-Of the remaining 10 properties, 6 are held for capital appreciation as investments and 4 have alternative uses as a result of existing lease arrangements.
+In estimating the fair value of the council's investment properties, the highest and best use of 48 of the 58 properties is their current use.
+Of the remaining 10 properties, 4 are held for capital appreciation as investments, 2 are vacant and 4 have alternative uses as a result of existing lease arrangements.

-Note 17.
+Note 19.
 Capital Expenditure and Financing